 1) Structural elements of the humorous text: Since humorous texts are incomplete until reconciled by the audience, the nature of the incongruity helps determine what kind of contribution a listener will make and hence what that text will ultimately come to mean.
 In the case of a punchline-oriented late-night joke, the incongruity might simply be a pun or play on words that unexpectedly highlights a candidate’s physical or personality flaws.
 In the case of satirical irony, the incongruity is presented by the gap between what is said and what is meant—or between what reality is and what it ought to be.
 To better understand the potential power of humor to shape audiences, scholars must dissect these underlying incongruities and link them with cognitive contributions made to reconcile them.

 2) Individual-level characteristics: Once an incongruity is presented, the audience takes over in constructing the text’s meaning.
 The cognitive contribution made by the listener depends on what he or she brings to the table: political knowledge, political beliefs or ideology (selective perception), as well as psychological characteristics and viewing motivations.
-Hmielowski, Holbert, and Lee’s (2011) “Affinity for Political Humor Scale” is a first step toward understanding what brings people to the viewing experience.
+Viewers’ own orientations toward such programs (Do they consider them straight entertainment, or do they see them as holding some informational content?)
+(Feldman, 2013) shape the extent and nature of mental effort that they will dedicate to processing such programming, hence influencing the outcomes of exposure as well.
 Future studies need to further integrate uses and gratifications approaches (Katz, Blumler, and Gurevitch, 1974) into studies of (p.
 880) political humor effects.
 By understanding why people consume political humor, we can better capture the various cognitive processes underlying different viewing experiences.

 Indeed, humanistic studies of political humor have contributed rich theoretical and historical understanding to the approach being taken by scholars across epistemological boundaries (Holbert and Young, 2013).
 Qualitative and cultural research has chronicled how and why the once-strict divide between entertainment and news no longer exists (Baym, 2009a; Williams and Delli Carpini, 2002), and that scholars should explore political humor not as an alternative to political information, but as an alternative form of political information (Baym, 2009b).
 Work by Baym (2005, 2009a) highlights how political humor challenges the notion that journalistic practices such as objectivity and sensationalism are necessary or beneficial to society.
 Work by Jones (2009) and Van Zoonen (2005) suggests that by addressing political themes outside the traditional elite model of political discourse, political humor might invite more people into the political conversation.